Kite Making for Child Fliers

 Why a diamond kite in particular?
 Because it's

-1. simplejust two sticks, some sticky tape and some thin plastic
+1. simplejust two sticks, some clear adhesive tape, and some thin plastic

 2. toleranteven a roughly made diamond will fly